20's and 30's

 Are you in your 20s or 30s?
 Young adults are part of every facet of parish life at St. Stephen's, and you are always welcome at any worship service, adult education opportunity or social event—membership is NOT required.
 You (and your friends and family) are always welcome here.

 Some activities and ministries at St. Stephen's are designed especially for young adults, including a young adult Bible study group, social gatherings, and outreach and volunteer opportunities.
 The best way to keep up with what young adults are doing at St. Stephen's is to sign up for our e-newsletter.
 You are also invited to attend planning meetings, where young adults work with the Rev. Weston Mathews and other staff to brainstorm and plan offerings for the coming months.
-The announcement of these periodic meetings is included in the e-news; you can sign up to receive it at the bottom of this page.
+The announcement of these periodic meetings is included in our emails; you can sign up to receive them below.

 Unless specified otherwise, you don't need to sign up for our offerings.
 Just come.
 Feel free to bring friends.